Dick (1798 ship)

 Dick was a French vessel built in Spain, almost certainly sailing under another name, that the British captured circa 1798.
 She made a voyage to the West Indies during which she repelled two attacks, and captured three prizes.
-She then became a slave ship that made three slave-trading voyages.
+She then became a slave ship that made three voyages transporting enslaved people.
 Her first voyage was cut short when a French privateer captured her and the Royal Navy recaptured her.
 She then made two complete voyages.
 After her return in 1803 from her third voyage she became a West Indiaman.
 She grounded in 1804 after another vessel had run into her.
 She was last listed in 1809.

 Career

 Dick first appeared in Lloyd's Register (LR) in 1798.

 Captain Isaac Duck acquired a letter of marque on 5 June 1798.